-On this trip we had enjoyed a rented house in Vermont.
+On this trip, we had enjoyed a rented house in Vermont.
 I loved to just stroll down the country paths, taking it all in.
-On one afternoon the brilliance of the sunlight’s streaming through the leaves so stunned me that I was inspired to write the following poem in honor of those who have travelled ahead of us and, in the autumn of their lives, exude a similar brilliance.
+On one afternoon, the brilliance of the sunlight’s streaming through the leaves so stunned me that I was inspired to write the following poem in honor of those who have traveled ahead of us.
+And, in the autumn of their lives, exude a similar brilliance.

 Are some of these folk part of your life today?
 If so, let them (this week) know that they are noticed.
 They will be blessed…and so will you.

 I looked up at the New England maple thru which streamed

 red hewed beams of light from a mid afternoon sun.

 Mental corneas refocused in response to enhanced color.

 “How brilliant are the autumn leaves when the sun shines through them!”